 Contractors vs. Employees in Massachusetts: The Dangers of Misclassification

-What will constitute a good job in the future?
-With the rise of the on-demand economy, the definition of employment gets even murkier.
-And as more companies save money by using contractors rather than employees, workers’ compensation and other benefits may become scarcer.
+What will constitute a good job in the future? with the rise of the on-demand economy, the definition of employment gets even murkier. and as more companies save money by using contractors rather than employees, workers’ compensation and other benefits may become scarcer.
 Many workers are left wondering if their employment status may cost them certain legal benefits.

 In Massachusetts and across the country, employees enjoy certain benefits and protections, including workers’ compensation insurance – which provides coverage for medical bills and lost wages – unemployment insurance and Social Security, among others.
 But in a number of recent cases, major employers have become the subject of legal action for classifying workers as contractors to avoid paying for those benefits.
 Being misclassified could cost you advantages you would otherwise be entitled to.
+Contact our Salem workers’ compensation lawyer for more information.

 If you work in Massachusetts and believe you have lost out on certain benefits due to being misclassified as an independent contractor, you should speak to a lawyer right away.
 Our Massachusetts workers’ compensation lawyers can help you get the benefits and protections you are entitled to.
 Call the Law Office of John J. Sheehan at (617) 925-6407 to schedule a free legal consultation.
 Read more from Boston workers’ comp lawyer John J. Sheehan.